Riada125/TripBit/README.md

   |----------------------	|-----	|------	|-----	|--------	|
   | /towns         	|  x  	|    	|     	|        	|

-- `/towns` only has a GET route, since the town data is only displayed and never amended directly.
+- `/towns` only has a GET route, since the town data is only displayed and never amended by a user.
 It was a conscious choice to have users only add towns they have visited via the `/profile/edit/all` route outlined above, in order to ensure that all the other information that depended on the list of towns would always be updated correctly.

 #### 3. Badge